All Products

 PolarDB:Download backup files

-PolarDB allows you to download cluster backup files to your local device for long-term backup storage, historical data queries, backup transfers (such as to OSS), and audit requirements.
+PolarDB allows you to download cluster backup files to your local system for long-term backup storage, historical data queries, backup transfers (such as to OSS), and audit requirements.

 Note

-The downloaded backup data cannot be directly used to restore to a PolarDB for MySQL cluster.
-You can restore the downloaded backup files to a self-managed MySQL database.
+The downloaded backup data cannot be directly restored to a PolarDB for MySQL cluster.
+You can first restore them to a self-managed MySQL database.

 Release date